-In order to allow the Board of Directors to adopt its decisions with regard to related parties, the procedure specifies the timing and scope of the flows of information that must be supplied to the Directors with regard to the characteristics of a transaction, particularly in the case of Highly Material and Less Material Transactions.
+In order to allow the Board of Directors to adopt its decisions with regard to related parties, the procedure specifies the timing and scope of the flows of information that must be supplied to the Directors with regard to the characteristics of a Transaction, particularly in the case of Highly Material and Less Material Transactions.

-Lastly, the Related-party Procedure requires that the Directors and Statutory Auditors be provided, on a quarterly basis as a minimum, with information about the implementation of Highly Material and Less Material Related-party Transactions, if the information differs from what was originally communicated, and that, as it has been an established Company practice, the annual report and the interim reports on operations must include a special section for Related-party Transactions.
+Lastly, the Related-party Procedure requires that the Directors and Statutory Auditors be provided, on a quarterly basis as a minimum, with information about the implementation of Highly Material and Less Material Related- party Transactions, if the information differs from what was originally communicated, and that, as it has been an established Company practice, the annual financial statements and the interim reports on operations must include a special section for Related-party Transactions.

 It is also worth mentioning that the Protocol for the Management of Related-party Transactions is part, since 2008, of the 231 Model and that the main provisions of the Related-party Procedure were later incorporated in this protocol.
-In order to enhance compliance with this protocol by the interested parties, the information flows that must be signed by the managers of the various Company Divisions and Departments were revised in 2014, introducing an express declaration about compliance, for issues under their jurisdiction concerning subsidiaries, with the requirements of the Related-party Protocol applicable to them.
+In order to enhance compliance with this protocol by the interested parties, the information flows that must be signed by the managers of the various Company Divisions and Departments were revised in 2014, introducing an express declaration about compliance, for issues under their jurisdiction also concerning subsidiaries, with the requirements of the Related-party Protocol applicable to them.

-Composition and Activities of the Committee of Independent Directors
+Composition and Activities of the Committee of Independent Directors in 2018

-The current Committee of Independent Directors, in office since March 22, 2013 and confirmed with the same composition by the Board of Directors on March 22, 2016 upon a motion by the Chief Executive Officer, is comprised of the following independent Directors: Gian Maria Gros-Pietro (Chairman), Paolo Di Benedetto and Nathalie Tocci.
+The current Committee of Independent Directors has been in office since March 22, 2013.
+Its members were confirmed by the Board of Directors on March 22, 2016 upon a motion by the Chief Executive Officer.
+The Committee is comprised of the following independent Directors: Gian Maria Gros-Pietro (Chairman), Paolo Di Benedetto and Nathalie Tocci.

-The Committee of Independent Directors met seven times in 2017.
-On those occasions, it reviewed and assessed a series of related-party transactions, including two that qualified as "Less Material Transactions" pursuant to the Related-party Procedure, with regard to which it rendered a favourable opinion.
+The Committee of Independent Directors met once in 2018 to review and assess a relatedparty transaction that qualified as a "Less Material Transaction" pursuant to the Related-party Procedure, with regard to which it rendered a favourable opinion.
+At that same meeting, it also reviewed two other agreements which, although were transactions of a negligible amount, had the parent company EDF as the counterparty.